guardian/recommendations/client-side.md

     otherwise.
 -   Prefer locking your dependencies (direct and transitive) using a lockfile rather than committing them into Git.

+## Node.js

+-   Prefer using the _Current_ even-numbered [version of Node.js](https://nodejs.org/en/about/releases/)
+-   Use an `.nvmrc` file to indicate the exact version of Node.js your project uses

 ## Strategies

 Rather than enforcing strict rules that may differ across constraints